-Please remember that the e-bike can also be used like a normal bicycle, so the battery will not slow you down if it runs out.
+Please do not forget that the e-bike can also be used like a normal bicycle, so the battery does not slow you down when it is empty.
 In this case, you simply ride again using only your muscle power.

 In theory, the range of a bicycle is unlimited, but how long can the battery support you?

-Since many different factors influence the range, for example the weight of the rider, but also the luggage, only rough, flat-rate figures can be given here.
+Since many different factors influence the range, for example the weight of the rider, but also the luggage, only rough general figures can be given here.
 Your cadence, average speed and the selected riding mode also influence the range.
 In addition to these factors, the tyre profile, the e-bike class and the type of terrain are also important.
 To give you the most accurate figures possible, we recommend special calculators.
-With the help of these you can calculate approximately how long your battery will provide power.
+With their help, you can calculate approximately how long your battery will provide power.

-For example, Bosch offers a range assistant.
-You need information such as average speed and the desired riding mode, but you should also know your body weight, the weight of your e-bike and the weight of your luggage.
+Bosch, for example, offers a range assistant.
+For this, you need information such as the average speed and the desired riding mode, but you should also know your body weight, the weight of your e-bike and the weight of your luggage.
 And of course your approximate cadence also plays a role.

 The calculator also needs information about the motor and the battery.
 It also wants to know about the corresponding gear system.

-Bike type, terrain, wind conditions and frequency of use are among the other factors that affect range.
-So you see, there's a whole lot more to it.
+Bike type, terrain, wind conditions and starting frequency are also among the decisive factors that influence the range.
+As you can see, there’s a lot that goes into it.

 The age of your battery also plays a role.
-After all, you can give it the best possible support if you pay attention to the tyre pressure and a well-oiled chain.
+After all, you can support it in the best possible way if you pay attention to tyre pressure and a well-oiled chain.

-In winter, for example, you should not forget the effect of snow, heavier clothing and the cold on the range.
-The chain oil may be a bit greasy, the ground tough and sometimes impenetrable - even the best battery cannot work wonders there.
+In winter, for example, don’t forget the impact of snow, heavier clothing and the cold on the range.
+The chain oil may be a bit greasier, the ground tough and sometimes impenetrable – even the best battery can’t work miracles there.

-Valuable short tips for a long-lasting E-Bike battery
+Valuable quick tips for a long-lasting e-bike battery

-- Shift actively and pedal yourself: prefer low gears!
+- Shift gears actively and pedal yourself: prefer low gears!

-- The optimum cadence is about 60 - 70 crank revolutions per minute.
-(Permanent pedalling in heavy gears has a damaging effect on the knee joints anyway, whereas your circulation is happy about loose pedalling behaviour)
+- A cadence of approx. 60 – 70 crank revolutions per minute is optimal.
+(Continuous pedalling of heavy gears has a damaging effect on the knee joints anyway, but your circulation is happy about relaxed pedalling behaviour)

-- Choose your routes sensibly and without damaging your battery
+- Choose your routes sensibly and conserve battery power

-- Battery killers include constant deceleration and braking as well as stop-and-go situations and steep climbs
+- Battery killers include constant deceleration and braking, stop-and-go situations and steep climbs

 - Take care of your bike!
-Keep the rolling resistance and thus the "power consumption" low by paying attention to the tyre pressure.
-If you also oil your chain sufficiently, you keep the complete drive train fit
+Keep the rolling resistance and thus also the “power consumption” low by paying attention to the tyre pressure.
+If you also oil your chain sufficiently, you will keep the entire drivetrain fit